FREQUENTLY ASKED QUESTIONS

 2. X is not interested in the most likely conclusion,

-only the most likely conclusion that doesn’t invalidate the Bible.
+only the most likely conclusion that doesn’t

 3. If X was born with